Becoming A Nurse In Oregon + Requirements & Licensing

 RENEW YOUR LICENSE

 Do this every two years from the year of your birth together with your RN license by midnight before you birthday.
-The Board offers an where you can check your current status and your application for renewal.
+The Board offers an online verification system where you can check your current status and your application for renewal.

 In terms of continuous education (CE), the Board expects you to meet the requirements as set by your national certification boar.
 Additionally, an NP or CNS with prescriptive privileges must complete at least 100 contact hours, 15 of which are with pharmacological content.
 If you are a CNS without prescriptive privileges, you must complete 40 CE hours.
 50% of all these hours must be structured, meaning that they are at advanced level and relate to your specialty.